nrfconnect/ncs-door-lock-and-access-control/docs/testing.rst

                Tests selection view.

-            The Reader device will select the Test Harness user device and initiate the Aliro Access Protocol commands exchange.
+            The Reader device will select the Test Harness User Device and initiate the Aliro Access Protocol commands exchange.

             In the DUT's serial console, you will see logs that indicate the state of the operation and the data payloads transmitted and received by the Reader.
             If the results show as ``passed``, you will see the following output in the Test Harness web interface: